pptam/pptam-tool/Installation.md

      - Host Port: 9980
      - Guest IP: (empty)
      - Guest Port: 9980
-   - Jupyter (this allows you to see the analysis results):
+   - Optional: Jupyter (this allows you to see the analysis results):
      - Name: Jupyter
      - Protocol: TCP
      - Host IP: (empty)